bkw777/NODE_DATAPAC/README.md

 read a byte, which will be byte #0 of this block
 `INP(131)`

-Read and print the ascii of all the bytes in bank 0 block 1
+Read and print the ascii of all the bytes in bank 0 block 2.
-This will be the first block of actual file data for the first file (also with some file/block metadata like the filename and probably some kind of linked list block pointers).
+(this will mess up the display from control bytes if there is a binary .CO file in this block)
 ```
-10 OUT 129,1
+10 OUT 129,2
 20 FOR I=0 TO 1023
 30 PRINT CHR$(INP(131));
 40 NEXT